 Not only that this suite hotel serves comfort, it is also convenient as it is placed right in the heart of the local nightlife where your South Beach vacation experience would be complete with the sexy dancing Latin girls to drinking up mojitos to a happening environment at the Mango’s Tropical Cafe nearby.

-Other dining options inlcude the Pelican Cafe, the News Cafe that is still going strong ever since the live of Ocean Drive Started, and the Cuban Cuisine and themed outlet at Lario’s.
+Other dining options inlcude the Pelican Cafe – that is also a design Hotel – , the News Cafe that is still going strong ever since the live of Ocean Drive Started, and the Cuban Cuisine and themed outlet at Lario’s.
 Need something to help with the heat, get yourself the popular ice blended drinks from Fat Tuesdays or Wet Willies.

-If you live to party, there’s a place where the party never stops, and that is the Clevelander Pool Bar which offers suites at the Clevelander Hotel.
+If you like to party, there’s a place where the party never stops, and that is the Clevelander Pool Bar which offers suites at the Clevelander Hotel in Miami Beach.
 This well-known attraction offers a huge 5 poolside bars, flat panel Television sets almost everywhere, live musical entertainment, happy hours and two for ones, and the ever popular Saturday bikini contests.

 Fun & Funky Hotels